Notes on the Geography of The Eastern United States: Long Island's North Fork

 Older still?
 Hard to tell, but the shape and color seem almost autochthonous.

-About as upright as a house can be.
+A house about as upright as a house can be.

 Looking the other way: things do thin out fast.

-Cutchogue High School, midway out the North Fork.
+Another ten miles: Cutchogue High School, midway out the North Fork.

 Potatoes are pretty well gone from Long Island, but some do survive.
 A lot of the kids who went to that high school years ago helped pick these fields.